CryptoBunny/tools/README.md

 # tools
-Scripts and Libraries to help you out!
+Scripts and Libraries I've made to help you out!